-- Its deficiency causes magenta tongue, scaling, and fissure at the corners of the mouth (cheilosis), red swollen patches in corners of the mouth (angular stomatitis), scaly, and oily skin rashes (seborrhea), eyes becomes itchy, watery and light-sensitive normochromic normocytic anemia.
+- Its deficiency causes magenta tongue, scaling, and fissure at the corners of the mouth (cheilosis), red swollen patches in corners of the mouth (angular stomatitis), scaly, and oily skin rashes (seborrhea), eyes become itchy, watery and light-sensitive normochromic normocytic anemia.

 Food sources of vitamin B (2) Riboflavin:

 - Milk (Low fat), butter, buttermilk, yogurt, feta cheese,

 - Legumes, Portobello mushrooms, lentils, soybeans.

 - Lean meat, organ meat (kidney, liver), chicken dark meat

 - Fish, salmon, tuna, oysters, rohu, mackerel, cooked clams, and mussels.

 - Egg, almonds, avocados, banana, muscadine grapes, purple passion fruit juice,